 From carrying your first child to entering menopause, the needs of every woman, no matter what stage of life, vary greatly.
 Due to the wide range of conditions that can encompass women’s health, our physical therapy program focuses on individual treatments for your current life stage and needs.

-At UPMC Centers for Rehab Services we have designed a specialized physical therapy program to meet the unique needs of women throughout each phase of their lives.
+At UPMC Rehabilitation Institute we have designed a specialized physical therapy program to meet the unique needs of women throughout each phase of their lives.
 These phases include:

 We are here to answer any questions you may have about your condition.
 Helping you understand your specialized therapy program is part of our mission.
 We strive to be efficient and want to provide you with the necessary education to aid in your recovery.